 Now, it’s time to determine the features that will enrich your geolocation app and deliver great opportunities to your customers.

-It’s better to start with MVP development (minimum viable product) that will help you to test the idea without investing a pretty penny in creating a full-fledged app.
+It’s better to start with MVP building (minimum viable product) that will help you to test the idea without investing a pretty penny in creating a full-fledged app.
 MVP model includes vital functionality that meets users’ basic needs.
 After getting initial feedback, it’s possible to add more complex features.

 To give you a hint, there’s a list of essential features of the location-based app.